omab/django-social-auth/doc/miscellaneous.rst

 Python 2.7.2rev4, 2.7.3 and Facebook backend
 -------------------------------------------

-Seems that this bug described in StackOverflow_ hits users using django-social-auth_ with Python versions 2.7.2rev4 and 2.7.3 (so far) and Facebook backend.
-The bug report `#315`_ explains it a bit more and shows a workaround fit avoid it.
+It seems that this bug described in StackOverflow_ hits users using django-social-auth_ with Python versions 2.7.2rev4 and 2.7.3 (so far) and Facebook backend.
+The bug report `#315`_ explains it a bit more and shows a workaround fit to avoid it.

 Server date time